 But the older I’ve gotten and the more little injuries I kept getting from running (10 years ago now), the more walking started to appeal to me.

-Then I started looking into the health benefits of walking, and, wow—I found out walking is super good for us!
+Then I started looking into the health benefits of walking and, wow, I found out walking is super good for us!

 6 Major Benefits of Walking

-1. CARDIO.
 According to the American Heart Association, a walk is every bit as beneficial as a run for lowering our risk of high blood pressure, diabetes and high cholesterol.

-2. BONE STRENGTH.
 Any weight-bearing exercise is good for our bones, including walking—especially to help prevent osteoporosis.
 This is especially true if it’s more like hiking where you’re adding some ups-and-downs and more challenging terrain.

-3. DIGESTIVE SYSTEM.
 Walking benefits your esophagus to your colon, and all the plumbing in-between.
 There’s all kinds of online articles like this one about the benefits of walking after meals for both digestion and to help keep blood sugar levels lower.

-5. IMMUNE SYSTEM.
 Regular walking and other moderate aerobic exercise boosts your immune system and helps prevent disease, from the common cold to several types of cancer.

-6. EMOTIONAL and MENTAL HEALTH.
 Not just walking, but walking in natural areas (as opposed to along a busy highway, for example) is good for the soul.
-The combination of moderate exercise and nature decreases moodiness, depression and stress.
-It also increases problem-solving skills, creativity and curiosity.

 How to Stay Motivated